Who should attend?

 Plenty of Hands-ON!
 There is NO BETTER WAY to learn PLC programming than to dig in and start programming!
 From DAY ONE you will be learning how to configure, specify, program and troubleshoot a REAL PLC control system!
 Each work station has an actual PLC complete with functional Inputs and Outputs.
 The instructor, Doug Bell, draws on his diverse background to make the programming examples reflect REAL-WORLD situations in such a manner that WILL keep you interested throughout the entire course.
 At the end of the course you’ll have a library of code to take home and use to implement in your future projects.

-- All Classes can be purchased with a BRX PLC simulator at a discounted rate!
+- All Classes can be purchased with a Productivity PLC simulator at a discounted rate!

-Basic Course Overview - 2 days , 4 hours per day
+Productivity PLC Basic + Intermediate + Cmore Course Overview - 4 days - 4 hours per day

 - Operation of Automationdirect.com Products

 - What is a Productivity PLC?

 - Power Budget